Gamma-Associates-Ltd/meridian-docs/axis.md

 Most charts contain 2 axes (value and category) although some charts contain none.
 In some cases one or more series may be plotted to the secondary value axis, and not the primary value axis.

 `textOrientation` : Number
-> The angle of rotation for the axis labels
+> The angle of rotation in degrees for the axis labels.
+The range is 90 to -90

 `format` : [ChartFormat](chart-format.md)
 > Formatting for the axis (line only)